ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - Maroon in Trouble.rst

                     opacity: 0.5
                 }

 We set the ``opacity`` property of the image to ``0.5`` to make the background visible behind the shadow.

 To make the background more interesting, we animate some of the objects we added to it.

-.. rubric:: Animating Background Objects
-   :name: animating-background-objects

 We use :ref:`NumberAnimation <sdk_qtquick_numberanimation>` to move the waves horizontally across the screen in opposite directions and :ref:`SequentialAnimation <sdk_qtquick_sequentialanimation>` with :ref:`NumberAnimation <sdk_qtquick_numberanimation>` to move them up and down.

 We apply the number animation to the ``x`` property of ``wave`` as a property value source to animate the x value from its current value to the ``-(wave.width)``, over 16 seconds.
 We set the ``loops`` property to ``Animation.Infinite`` to repeat the animation indefinitely:

 .. code:: qml

                     NumberAnimation on x { from: 0; to: -(wave.width); duration: 16000; loops: Animation.Infinite }

 We apply the sequential animation to the ``y`` property of the image as a property value source to animate the y value.
 We use one number animation to animate the image from the y position of two below the value of y to two above it, over 1600 milliseconds.
 We use another number animation to subsequently animate the image in the opposite direction, again over 1600 milliseconds.
-The animation is repeated
+The animation is repeated indefinitely:
-indefinitely:

 .. code:: qml